TSX-V: WAM

 Illinois Creek NI 43-101 Technical Report

 In 2019, WAM retained BD Resource Consulting, Inc., and SIM Geologic Inc. to prepare an updated mineral resource estimate for the Illinois Creek Project.
 The focus of this initial National Instrument (NI) 43-101 technical report for the property was the gold, silver, and copper oxide mineralization at the past producing Illinois Creek Mine.
 That mineralization is hosted in gossans related to the deep oxidation of the Illinois Creek CRD system developed in a thick Ordovician sedimentary section of dolomite and calcareous and dolomitic quartzites.
-The Waterpump Creek target is part of this same Illinois Creek CRD system.

 Download NI43101 Illinois Creek Technical Report Here